-Twice a month, in the morning of the second Sunday and the evening of the last Sunday, we have the Lord’s table at the end of the service.
+At present we have the Lord’s table at the end of the morning service once a month, with the next taking place on Sunday 12th December 2021.
 This is sometimes known as the Lord’s supper or communion.
 In this part of the service we serve bread and wine, just small amounts, to eat and drink in remembrance of Jesus Christ.
 We do this because Jesus Himself left instructions for Christians to continue something that He Himself started for His followers at the Last Supper on the night before He was crucified.

 While they were eating, Jesus took bread, and when he had given thanks, he broke it and gave it to his disciples, saying, ‘Take and eat; this is my body.’
 Then he took a cup, and when he had given thanks, he gave it to them, saying, ‘Drink from it, all of you.
 This is my blood of the covenant, which is poured out for many for the forgiveness of sins.